Summer Youth Employment Program FAQs

 • If the youth needs their School ID during the day, a legible photocopy is acceptable, as long as the participant can be clearly seen in the photo.

-• Our online scheduler sends automatic reminders as the appointment gets closer.
-You can use the link within that email to reschedule to a date/time that works better.
+• You can use the link within the original email to reschedule to a date/time that works better.

 • You can also call our Call Center at 216-776-3900 and request they reschedule.